why so terrible?

 May 2017.
-I should have been out walking, but I had a day off in Almaty.
-So I went out and got myself four bottles.
-Four, because vodka was cheap in this part of the world.
-Four, because I wanted to compare them to each other.
-I thought that was very professional of me.
+I could have been out walking, but I had a day off in Almaty.
+So I went and got myself four bottles of vodka.
+Four, because liquor was generally very affordable in this part of the world, and four, because I wanted to compare the different brands to each other.

-I had a bunch of blog posts to write, so I sat down, poured a glass of the first bottle, which was called Kristall White (Кристалл Водка White) and started going through my pictures.
-Then I took a sip.
+But the wheels had been set in motion.
+So I sat down, poured a glass from the first bottle, which was called Kristall White (Кристалл Водка White), and took a sip.

-And I liked the bottle design, not so much the golden details on the labels, but the bottle itself; the lines and the white misting towards the bottom.
-A nice bottle (7/10) that only disappoints once you finds out what’s in it.
+And I liked the bottle design.
+Not so much the golden details on the labels, but the bottle itself – the lines and the white misting effect towards the bottom.
+This was a nice bottle that only disappointed the moment you found out that Kristall White was in it.

 My advice: don’t buy this vodka.